Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 The Council's General Secretary, Pericle Cardinal Felici, Cardinal Prefect of the Supreme Congregation of the Holy Office, the Church's highest theological tribunal, issued the "theological note" of the council, i.e., the level of theological authority of the particular council: "We have to distinguish according to the schemata and the chapters those which have already been the subject of dogmatic definitions in the past; as for the declarations that have a novel character, we have to make reservations" (November 16, 1964).

-14. The Importance of the Pope in promulgating true Council documents:
+The Importance of the Pope in promulgating true Council documents:

 CONCLUSION:

-15. Paul VI’s final speech of the 2nd Vatican Council on December 8, 1965 made sure to attempt to bind every Catholic to the 2nd Vatican Council in all details, -- an announcement which this presentation asserts is proof that he was not a true Pope at the time of this declaration..
+Paul VI’s final speech of the 2nd Vatican Council on December 8, 1965 made sure to attempt to bind every Catholic to the 2nd Vatican Council in all details, -- an announcement which this presentation asserts is proof that he was not a true Pope at the time of this declaration.

 I have produced only a part of section 9 from Satis Cogitum, even though sections 9, 13, and 15, and perhaps other sections, have relevant passages to the subject under discussion.

 I remember how confused I was after reading a Michael Davies' article in the late 1970s comparing St. Athanasius and Archbishop Lefebvre – and then seeing the below passage in section 9 from Pope Leo XIII.
 I remember thinking, “Maybe Pope Leo XIII didn’t foresee the situation we are in.”
-It is just this type of wrong thinking, advanced by Michael Davies, that causes a person to begin to hold two contradictory views at once, and thus begins mental breakdown.
+It is just this type of wrong thinking, advanced consistently by the late Michael Davies, that causes a person to begin to hold two contradictory views at once, and thus begins mental breakdown.

 In fact, Pope Leo XIII, and all the other true Popes, under the guidance of the Holy Ghost, did foresee our situation in the principles they laid down.
 And these principles demand that we draw the conclusion that the "Vatican II Popes" are anti-popes, from John XIII beginning in 1958, to Benedict XVI in 2008 as this is written..
 See below: